WHERE IN THE WORLD IS BAQILODGE?

 - It is an island situated approx 250 kilometres (150 miles) south of the Main Land of Australia

-- Tasmania lies between latitudes 40 degrees and 44 degrees south, and between longitudes 143 degrees and 149 degrees east.
+- Our island state lies between latitudes 40 degrees and 44 degrees south, and between longitudes 143 degrees and 149 degrees east.

 - It is 315 kilometres (189 miles) west to east and 286 kilometres (175 miles) north to south

 - The area of Tasmania is 68,331 square kilometres (26,376 square miles).

 - Approximately ½ a million people live here.

 - The main centres are Hobart in the south, and the Capital, with approx. 250,000 people, and Launceston, in the north, with about 100,000 people.